House of Shamsi Asadullayev

 The House of Shamsi Asadullayev- also known as the Oil Baron's Palace, is a three-story palace-style residential building located in the capital city of Baku, Azerbaijan.
-It was constructed in 1896 based on the design by architect Johann Edel in response to a commission from Shamsi Asadullayev, one of the millionaires of Baku.
+It was constructed in 1896 based on the design by German architect Johann Edel in response to a commission from Shamsi Asadullayev, one of the millionaires of Baku.

 The building was included in the list of locally significant immovable historical and cultural monuments by Decision No. 132 of the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

 About

 History

 The House of Shamsi Asadullayev, located at the addresses of Mardanov Brothers (Prachechnaya) Street 9, Tolstoy (Gymnasicheskaya) Street 183, and Hazi Aslanov (Karantinnaya) Street 84, was constructed in palace style and is attributed to the millionaire Shamsi Asadullayev.
 It was built in 1896 by the architect Johann Edel.
 Due to Shamsi Asadullayev being referred to as the "King of Oil and Kerosene," the palace is sometimes called the "Oil Baron's Palace."
 The headquarters of his companies were also located on the ground floor of this building.

 Asadullayev's granddaughter, French-based writer Banine, also grew up in this palace.
 According to her memoirs, after the Soviet occupation, the palace was confiscated, and only two rooms were allocated for their family to live in.

 After Azerbaijan regained its independence, the building was included in the list of locally significant immovable historical and cultural monuments by Decision No. 132 of the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.